 before our three generation of skateboarders impomptu session

-Earlier that morning while coming to work, I managed to snag a clip of a construction foremen I’ve seen operating various equipment and directing several workers.
+Earlier, in the morning while coming to work, I managed to snag a clip of a construction foremen I’ve seen operating various equipment and directing several workers over the last few months.
 Like so many other people I pass by while videoing, he flashed me the peace sign.

 SERMON ON THE PHOTOSPOT